Correctional Officer

 What is tampering with evidence in prison.

-Asked by chaz over 9 years ago
+Asked by chaz almost 10 years ago

 Probably the same thing as tampering with evidence in any other law enforcement setting.
 Of all of the rules violation reports I have seen I have NEVER seen one for evidence tampering.